IIEWFL/imad5112-assignment-1-st10489831-Mahlatse-Mokabane/README.md

 *close your project on andriod studio, then right click the program you wish to move to Github and select open Git Bash here.

 *Then you will make use of the Git commands:

-~ git init : this will initialize a new Git repository in your current directory.
+~ git init : This will initialize a new Git repository in your current directory.
-~ git add . : this will stage
+~ git add . : This will stage all files in the directory for them to be commited.
+~ git commit -m "" : This will save a snapshot of the changes in the local repository, the m flag allows you to add a commit message.
+~ gir remote add origin <repsitory_link> : This will link your repository